PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 - roll a 20 sided die (don't code the die)
 - roll must meet or beat opponents armor class to hit
+- a natural roll of 20 always hits

 #### Feature: Character Can Be Damaged